tsubaric/NFTicket/README.md

 Step 5 cd front_end --> firebase emulators:start
 if the port is taken go into the front_end folder and find the /firebase.json folder and change the "hosting": "port" to 5001 or whatever is available

+firebase command not found ? sudo npm install -g firebase-tools Make sure you have the correct version of Java installed JDK 11+

 "emulators": {
     "database": {
       "port": 9000